6ym6n/digital_twin/matlab/README.md

 Then press **Run**.
 The model publishes telemetry and reacts to commands using the same topics as the backend.

+### If Simulink shows a code generation / compile error

+If you see an error like:
+"Try and catch are not supported for code generation" (or any codegen-related error), set the MATLAB System block to interpreted execution:

+- Open the block: `mqtt_pump_twin_tf/MQTT Pump Twin`
+- In Block Parameters, set **Simulate using** → **Interpreted execution**

+(The provided model builder scripts try to set this automatically.)

 ### Simple transfer-function plant (recommended)

 If you want a minimal "plant" (first-order transfer functions) feeding the MQTT publisher, use: